Expedition: The Great Escape: 2014-15

 It is the most visited city in South America and is known mostly for its European-style architecture and rich cultural life – not to mention the wine and delicious, HUGE juicy steaks available on every street corner.

-I quite liked Buenos Aires but it reminded me a lot of London, only more compact.
+I liked Buenos Aires, It reminded me a lot of London, only more compact.
 The pubs and bars are very much like the ones you would find in the UK, only the wine was a heck of a lot cheaper.
-It was nice to begin with, an exciting place to be – and I could see why South Americans rave about it – it’s just SO different.
-But to me it was the same as home and there were some cultural changes that I just couldn’t adapt to; eating dinner at 11.00 pm, going out at 1.00 am and going to bed at 5.00 am.
-Once a week I can manage but every day?
+It was nice to begin with, an exciting place to be – and I could see why South Americans raved about it – it’s just SO different.
+But to me it was very much like home with a few cultural shifts that I struggled to adapt to; eating dinner at 11.00 pm, going out at 1.00 am and going to bed at 4.00 am.
+Once a week I could manage but every day?

-You don’t need long in Buenos Aires – a week tops to fill your boots.
-Any longer (especially if you’re hosteling it) can wear you down.
+I can't imagine you'd need long in Buenos Aires – a week tops really.
+Any longer (especially if you’re hosteling it) can be tiring.

-At first it seems people are hailing a bus from any old place in the street, however, there are usually signs sticking out of the wall or numbered stickers stuck to the walls indicating bus numbers that stop at that particular site.
+At first it seemed people were hailing a bus from any old place in the street, however there are usually signs sticking out of the wall or numbered stickers indicating bus numbers that stop at that particular site.
 Buses will only stop at their designated sticker/sign and the signs are tiny so watch out for them.